rafalkaron/rafalkaron.github.io/content/_index.md

 ## Content developer

-Throughout my IT career, I have worn a number of different hats.
-Nevertheless, my main role has always involved content creation, manipulation, organization, or automation.
+Throughout my IT career, I have embraced various roles, with the primary focus on content creation, manipulation, organization, migration, generation, and automation.

-My profession goes by different names, including: technical writer, technical documentation specialist, information developer, or content developer.
-Since I have had an opportunity to develop and manipulate a wide variety of assets, I find the most general *content developer* term the most apt to describe my occupation.
+My profession is known by many titles, including technical writer, technical documentation specialist, information developer, or content developer.
+Given the diverse range of my responsibilities and expertise, I believe *content developer* best captures the essence of my work.

 ### Key tools and technologies

-Professionally, I have mainly worked with **oXygen XML Editor** integrated with web-based **Composite Content Management Systems (CCMSs)** that support **DITA XML**.
-I am also familiar with the **RST** format and I have had an opportunity to work with **Author-it**.
+Professionally, I have mainly utilized **oXygen XML Editor** integrated with web-based **Composite Content Management Systems (CCMSs)** that support **DITA XML**.
+Additionally, I have extensive experience with the industry-standard **DITA XML**, **oXygen XML Editor**, and **GitHub Desktop** stack.
+I am also familiar with the **RST** format and have worked with **Author-it**.
+For internal documentation, I have mainly used **Confluence** and **Markdown** in various **README** files.

-For personal purposes, I use **Visual Studio Code**, **GitHub**, and **Markdown**.
-I generate content with [Hugo](https://gohugo.io) and publish it with [GitHub Pages](https://pages.github.com/) and [GitHub Actions](https://github.com/features/actions).
-Formerly, I used [Jekyll](https://jekyllrb.com/) to generate static sites.
+In my personal projects, I rely on **Visual Studio Code**, **GitHub**, and **Markdown**.
+I generate content with [Hugo](https://gohugo.io) and publish it using [GitHub Pages](https://pages.github.com/) and [GitHub Actions](https://github.com/features/actions).
+Formerly, I have used [Jekyll](https://jekyllrb.com/) to generate static sites.

 ## Coder

-I am a self-taught coder and a fan of [Stack Overflow](https://www.stackoverflow.com).
-Currently, I develop my side projects on my own and collaborate with software developers at work.
-My IDE of choice is **Visual Studio Code**.
-I can quit **Vim** if needed.
+I am a self-taught coder.
+Currently, I develop my side projects independently and collaborate with software developers at work.
+My IDE of choice is **Visual Studio Code**, though I can switch to **Vim** and quit it if needed.

-I won't lie, I prompt AI for inspiration from time to time.
-I've found it extremely helpful for composing shell scripts that run in my homelab.
+I won't lie—I prompt AI for inspiration from time to time.
+I have found it extremely helpful for composing shell scripts that run in my homelab and for GitHub Actions.

 ### Technologies

 I am keen on finding ways to automate, optimize, and generate reports to save my coworkers from opening terminals or doing repetitive work.

 Python
 : I am a self-taught Python coder.
 I use Python in my side projects and to develop internal tools at work.
 To make coding easier, I've implemented **mypy**, **Ruff**, and **Black** into my workflow.
-I also use Python for automations in GitHub Actions.
+I also use Python for automation in GitHub Actions.
 {.text_small}

 MicroPython